zafriiii/CleanSubs/README.md

 - **Clear and Formatted Output:**
   Flagged subtitle entries are numbered and show a bolded timestamp (e.g., `1.
 At 20:08:09:`) followed by the offending subtitle block.

-- **High-DPI Awareness:**
-  Optimized for crisp visuals on Windows 10/11 high-resolution displays.

 ## Requirements

 - Windows 10/11